LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Attainments/Inviolate Soul.md

 - Anything attempts to possess her.

 The mage is immediately aware when one of the above circumstances applies, and may protect herself by spending a point of Mana.\
-The character enters a Clash of Wills with the intruding power, using her Gnosis + Death.
+The character enters a Clash of Wills with the intruding power, using her Gnosis + [[Death]].